gitlabhq/gitlabhq/doc/ci/metrics_reports.md

 Metrics are read from the metrics report (default: `metrics.txt`).
 They are parsed and displayed in the MR widget.

+All values are considered strings and string compare is used to find differences between the latest available `metrics` artifact from:

+- `master`
+- The feature branch

 ## How to set it up

 Add a job that creates a [metrics report](yaml/README.md#artifactsreportsmetrics-premium) (default filename: `metrics.txt`).
 The file should conform to the [OpenMetrics](https://openmetrics.io/) format.